atimpone/aws-foundation-journey/1-dev-environments/2-7-create-team-dev-environments.md

 * **Inherent Isolation Between Teams:** Since cloud resources managed by development teams using different AWS accounts are, by default, completely isolated from each other, complicated AWS Identity and Access Management (IAM) configurations are not needed to ensure that development teams don't inadvertently impact each other's cloud resources.

-Initially, you will likely need at least two AWS accounts for the following teams:
+Initially, you will likely need AWS accounts for the following teams:

 |Dev Team Account|Purpose|
 |----------------|-------|